xelatihy/yocto-gl/doc/yocto_utils.md

-Utilities for writing command line applications, mostly a simple to use command line parser, a logger, a thread-pool, and string, path and file functions.
+Utilities for writing command line applications, mostly a simple to use command line parser, a logger, a thread-pool, and string, path and file functions, and a timer.
 All functions are defined in separate namespaces.

 ## Usage for Command Line Parsing